UMG’S TASK FORCE FOR MEANINGFUL CHANGE

 YOUTH TASK FORCE FOR MEANINGFUL CHANGE

-Our Youth Task Force for Meaningful Change (YTFMC) is an extension of the TFMC and comprised of a group of entry-level employees from across Universal Music Group to further amplify young voices on issues of social equality and justice.
+Continuing the legacy of youth activism that defined the Civil Rights Movement and the career of Representative John Lewis, our Youth Task Force for Meaningful Change (YTFMC) is an extension of the TFMC and is comprised of entry-level employees from across Universal Music Group.
+The committee works to further amplify young voices and perspectives around issues of social equality and justice.

 YTFMC Members: